 I live by four values – balance, connection, creativity, & integrity.
 It took me some time to arrive here.
-But now, I live my life in complete alignment with my core purpose.
-When something happens and I feel violated or stressed, it usually is connected back to a value.
+But now, I live my life completely aligned with my core purpose.
+When something happens, and I feel violated or stressed, it is usually connected to a value.

-I realize for most of us, we can’t just quit a job.
+I realize that most of us can’t just quit a job.
 And if that would not have been an option for me, I can guarantee you I would have been on the job hunt pretty fast.
 Once our value system has been questioned, it is tough to see things differently.

 What are values & why do they matter

 Values are the principles that we live by.
 They are what makes us tick.
 When we are in total alignment, we move right along with no hiccups.
 A way of being or believing that we hold most important.

 When we know and can live our truth, we live a more satisfying life.
 We know what motivates us and what makes us successful.
 Anxiety and tension simmer for us.
 Our energy and awareness are heightened.
 The bottom line, we are awake and living our life vs. watching it float on by.